Head Injury/Traumatic Brain Injury

 Disability Documentation Guidelines

 Head injury or traumatic brain injury is considered a medical or clinical diagnosis.
 Individuals qualified to render a diagnosis for these disorders are practitioners who have been trained in the assessment of head injury or traumatic brain injury.
-Recommended practitioners include: physicians; neurologists; licensed, clinical, rehabilitation and school psychologists; neruopsychologists and psychiatrists.
-The diagnostician must be an inpartial individual who is not a family member of the student.
+Recommended practitioners include: physicians; neurologists; licensed, clinical, rehabilitation and school psychologists; nueropsychologists and psychiatrists.
+The diagnostician must be an impartial individual who is not a family member of the student.